bstardust/google-takeout-s3-importer/README.md

   path/to/takeout-folder
 ```

-### Uploading Large Video Files to Backblaze B2
+### Backblaze B2 Compatibility Notes

-When uploading large video files to Backblaze B2, you may encounter issues with multipart uploads.
-Use the following settings for best results:
+When using Backblaze B2, there are some specific requirements that differ from AWS S3:

+1. Always use the `--disable-checksums` flag to avoid checksum-related errors
+2. If you have a fast internet connection, increasing concurrency can improve throughput:
+   - Try `--concurrency=8` for better performance when uploading many files

+Example B2 command:
 ```bash
 s3-takeout-upload upload \
   --endpoint=s3.us-west-004.backblazeb2.com \